Skip to main content

 External package:

-• kl-auth-plugin
+• kl-plugin-auth

 The built-in rbac policy denies null identity with auth.identity.missing, denies uncovered actions with auth.policy.denied, and returns the resolved caller subject as actor on allow.

 Note: Auth capability enforcement now runs through SDK-owned before-events on the privileged async mutation surface used by the Node-hosted adapters.
-The shipped noop / rbac / local ids resolve through kl-auth-plugin when present, with a compatibility provider fallback retained so existing workspaces and test environments do not break when the package has not been installed yet.
+The shipped noop / rbac / local ids resolve through kl-plugin-auth when present, with a compatibility provider fallback retained so existing workspaces and test environments do not break when the package has not been installed yet.
 Active plugin packages may also contribute standalone-only HTTP middleware and routes (for example the local provider's /auth/login flow) without a separate config namespace.

 Config model